Qumulo/docs/administrator-guide/monitoring-and-metrics/enabling-cloud-based-monitoring-remote-support.md

 <a id="enabling-cloud-based-monitoring"></a>
 ## Enabling Cloud-Based Monitoring
-You can enable Cloud-Based Monitoring by using the Web UI or `qq` CLI.
+You can enable Cloud-Based Monitoring by using the Qumulo Core Web UI or `qq` CLI.

-### To Enable Cloud-Based Monitoring by Using the Web UI
+### To Enable Cloud-Based Monitoring by Using the Qumulo Core Web UI

-1. Log in to the Web UI.
+1. Log in to the Qumulo Core Web UI.

 1. Click **Support > Qumulo Care**.